simplex-chat/simplex-chat/docs/DIRECTORY.md

 - cryptocurrencies
 - product and software development
 - science and technology
-- media and entertainment: games, books, movies and music
+- media and entertainment: books, music, movies and games
 - politics, society, culture and education

 The content in the group must be "appropriate" for the general audience, starting from 12 years old.